Compact Bonnet Pairs: isometric tori with the same curvatures: Introduction

-We prove the existence of more general examples of compact Bonnet tori by retaining the planar curvature $u$-lines of the isothermic torus but perturbing the reparametrization function $\w(v)$ so that the $v$-lines are no longer spherical (Theorem~\ref{thm:Bonnet_pair_two}).
-This perturbation retains a functional freedom.
-An example of such a compact Bonnet pair is shown in Figure~\ref{fig:teaserNonsphericalPlusMinus}.
+In Section~\ref{sec:compact-bonnet-pairs} we prove the existence of more general examples of real analytic Bonnet pair tori.
+We retain the planar curvature $u$-lines of the isothermic torus $f$ but analytically perturb the reparametrization function $\w(v)$ so that the $v$-lines are no longer spherical, see Theorem~\ref{thm:Bonnet_pair_two}.
+This perturbation retains a real analytic functional freedom.
+Figure~\ref{fig:teaserNonsphericalPlusMinus} shows a numerical example of these more general analytic Bonnet pair tori.